lanl/dfnWorks/Documentation/sphinx-docs/source/tutorial_TPL.rst

 The pydfnworks commands `dfn_flow()` and `dfn_trans()` are used to run the simulations.
 These can provide insights into the behavior of fluids within the fractured network.

+See PFLOTRAN user manaul at https://www.pflotran.org/documentation/user_guide/user_guide.html

-View the dfnFlow_file 'file.in'.
+View the PFLOTRAN input deck defined by dfnFlow_file 'dfn_explicit.in'.
 This is a PFLOTRAN input file.
-EDIT TEXT High pressure (red) Dirichlet boundary conditions are applied on the edge of the single fracture along the boundary x = -0.5, and low pressure (blue) boundary conditions are applied on the edges of the two fractures at the boundary x = 0.5.
+The input defines inflow and outflow regions using the *.ex boundary files written during the dfnGen step.
+High pressure (red) Dirichlet boundary conditions are applied on the edge of the fractures along the boundary X = -7.5, and low pressure (blue) boundary conditions are applied on the edges of the fractures at the boundary X = 7.5.

-The solver type is set to PFLOTRAN
+As the driver runs PFLOTRAN you will see information about the command line calling PFLOTRAN and information about the output files.

 .. code-block:: bash